 Lisa is a petite 50-something who stays fit and healthy with a plant-based diet, daily 5-mile walks and eight hours of sleep a night.
 It’s a dramatic departure from December 2016, when her body fat percentage was nearly 50 percent.
 Painful back problems made it difficult to get out of bed and left her hobbling, and she was getting an average of only four hours of sleep a night.

 Having spent the last 18 years of her career helping women and children improve their lives, Lisa realized it was time for her to do the same for herself.

 “The handwriting was on the wall, and it said, ‘Get help,’” says Lisa.
 “I was obese and in a debilitating state of health, so I chose to invest in myself.”

 Committed to transforming her health, the Texas resident knew it would take a holistic approach to make changes in her thinking and eating to create a lifestyle that would last.
-Her research on the best way to make that transition led her to the Johns Hopkins Concierge Endoscopic Weight Loss Program.
-She learned about the gastric balloon weight loss program, headed by Vivek Kumbhari, M.D., the director of bariatric endoscopy.
+Her research on the best way to make that transition led her to the endoscopic weight loss program at Johns Hopkins.